6-hydroxymellein O-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and 6-hydroxymellein, whereas its two products are S-adenosylhomocysteine and 6-methoxymellein.
+This is a methylation reaction in which the dihydroisocoumarin, (R)-6-hydroxymellein, is converted to the phytoalexin, (R)-6-methoxymellein.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).
+The enzyme was characterised from carrots.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:6-hydroxymellein 6-O-methyltransferase.
 This enzyme is also called 6-hydroxymellein methyltransferase.